 Planning & Booking

-Dangerous Goods are also known as restricted articles, hazardous materials and dangerous cargo.
+Dangerous goods are also known as restricted articles, hazardous materials and dangerous cargo.
 Their carriage on Jetstar aircraft is primarily governed by the Civil Aviation Safety Authority Regulations.

-Civil Aviation Safety Regulations forbid the carriage of most items of Dangerous Goods onto an aircraft.
+Civil Aviation Safety Regulations forbid the carriage of most items of dangerous goods onto an aircraft.

-Important note: Jetstar does not permit the carriage of Munitions of War (firearms and/or ammunition) into, out of or through Singapore.
+Jetstar does not permit the carriage of Munitions of War (firearms and/or ammunition) into, out of or through Singapore.